JonathanWenger/pycalib/README.md

 * ImageNet 2012

 Due to the size of the data, only a script replicating the experiments is provided.

-* KITTI

-The repository includes 64-dimensional features extracted from KITTI sequences compressed in a zip file (data/kitti_features.zip).

 ## <a name="experiments">Experiments</a>